SD-WAN as a Service with Global Private Network:

 Just like it would make sense to use express lanes in LA for time-critical deliveries, it is prudent to use a dedicated superhighway for your mission-critical application traffic, so it’s not competing for bandwidth amongst consumer traffic and is free of the unpredictability, latency and packet loss problems that plague the public Internet.

-The enterprise equivalent to a dedicated express lane is Aryaka’s SD-WAN as a Service, which is delivered over a private network that links 30 points of presence (POPs) on six continents and is within only 30 milliseconds of all major cloud service providers and business users.
+The enterprise equivalent to a dedicated express lane is Aryaka’s fully managed SD-WAN as a service, which is delivered over a private network that links 30 points of presence (POPs) on six continents and is within only 30 milliseconds of all major cloud service providers and business users.
 Companies tie their locations to the POPs using dedicated access trunks (think of them as private highway entrance ramps), and from there the traffic is groomed for transport over a fully-meshed Layer 2 network with multi-cloud capabilities.
 Enterprises benefit from end-to-end orchestration, control, and carrier-grade connectivity while bypassing the congestion that occurs on the best-effort public Internet.